Thursday, May 10, 2018

 The inaugural year was hugely successful for both prairie provinces, drawing in 400 athletes through four RBC Training Ground qualifiers from across the region.

-The top one hundred athletes were invited to the Manitoba-Saskatchewan Regional Final where they were joined by RBC executives, Canadian Olympic Committe representatives, CBC journalists and Canadian Olympians.
+The top one hundred athletes were invited to the Manitoba-Saskatchewan Regional Final where they were joined by RBC executives, Canadian Olympic Committee representatives, CBC journalists and Canadian Olympians.
 The all-day event took place on Saturday, May 5 at the University of Winnipeg Duckworth Centre.

 Athletes drove and flew in from remote areas across the prairies to attend the Final, a statement of the dedication the region’s athletes have to achieving excellence in sport.